Table of Contents

 Choose the Söner Amorous if: you want the best specification-per-dollar in a rectangular automatic, you wear your watch daily and want durability, you value a long warranty as a signal of engineering confidence, and you want a strap ecosystem that works with standard 20mm straps from any supplier.

-Choose the Oris Rectangular if: you value established Swiss brand recognition, you want to see the movement through a exhibition caseback, nighttime legibility matters and you want luminous hands and markers, and heritage and collector appeal are part of your decision.
+Choose the Oris Rectangular if: you value established Swiss brand recognition, you want to see the movement through an exhibition caseback, nighttime legibility matters and you want luminous hands and markers, and heritage and collector appeal are part of your decision.

 The Söner Amorous emphasises modern materials, higher durability, better water resistance, strap flexibility and a long-term warranty, all at a significantly lower cost.
 It is engineered for daily wear and offers strong functional value.
+The Oris Rectangular emphasises heritage, an exhibition caseback, luminous dial elements and established Swiss brand identity.
+It caters more to collectors who prioritise brand lineage and decorative movement visibility.

 Both watches serve different buyer priorities.
 The Söner is a specification-driven, durability-focused choice with exceptional value.
 The Oris is a heritage-driven, traditional Swiss option offering visual movement appeal and classic design cues.